-- 10.01 Business development shall be located within the business areas as identified on Map 6. - 10.02 Not withstanding Policy 10.01, small scale and low impact agricultural business development may be supported throughout the Plan area in accordance with the policies of Section 9 and the Land Use Bylaw. - 10.03 Development within business areas should proceed in an orderly manner, supported by cost-effective improvements and upgrades to the County's infrastructure and transportation networks. - 10.04 Only those land uses identified in the 'Commercial, Highway District' and 'Business, Recreation District' land use districts of the Land Use Bylaw shall be considered appropriate within the identified business areas. - 10.05 Business development shall be attractively designed, fit with existing development, and address Rocky View County's Commercial, Office, and Industrial Design Guidelines. - 10.06 All business development shall adhere to the performance standards and development guidelines of this Section.
+- 10.01 Business development shall be located within the business areas as identified on Map 6. - 10.02 Development within business areas should proceed in an orderly manner, supported by cost-effective improvements and upgrades to the County's infrastructure and transportation networks. - 10.03 Only those land uses identified in the 'Commercial, Highway District' and 'Business, Recreation District' land use districts of the Land Use Bylaw shall be considered appropriate within the identified business areas. - 10.04 Business development shall be attractively designed, fit with existing development, and address Rocky View County's Commercial, Office, and Industrial Design Guidelines. - 10.05 All business development shall adhere to the performance standards and development guidelines of this Section. - 10.06 All business local plans adopted by Council shall be appended, by bylaw, to this Area Structure Plan, with Table 6 (Appendix D) and Map 3 of this Plan updated accordingly.